preeti-14-7/JavaScript-Program/readme.md

 - Question 26 : Print first 10 Fibonacci numbers
 - Question 27 : Write a JavaScript program to find fibonacci series.
 - Question 28 : Map, Filter and Reduce Explained.
+- Question 29 : Write a program to reverse a string in Javascript
 - More Questions to be added soon!

 ### Author : Abhay Anand